Safe Language Generation in the Limit: Tractable and Intractable Cases for Safe Language Generation

 \begin{theorem} Let $\colltrue, \collharm$ be language collections, such that $\forall \trueL \in \colltrue, \forall \harmL \in \collharm: |\trueL \setminus \harmL|=\infty$.
 There is an algorithm $A$ that, for any labeled enumeration of any language $\trueL\in \colltrue$ and $\harmL\in \collharm$, $A$ safely generates from $\trueL$ given a harmful $\harmL$ with infinite set difference in the limit. \end{theorem}

-\begin{proof} The proposed $A$ essentially runs two instances of the \texttt{KM} generation, one for ``choosing'' a good candidate for $\trueL$ and one for $\harmL$.
-As the arbitrarily chosen enumerations proceed (through an approach similar to \texttt{KM}), the constructed algorithm $A$ maintains an ordered list of languages from $\colltrue$ consistent with the enumeration $E_K$, and always chooses the ``smallest'' as its guess for the correct $K$ (denote its guess by $K_c$).
-In a similar manner, $A$ maintains an ordered list of languages from $\collharm$ consistent with the enumeration $E_H$, but now always choose the ``largest'' as its guess for the correct $H$ (denote its guess by $H_c$).\footnote{Subscript $c$ stands for "chosen". $K_c$ and $H_c$ need not have the same index in their respective collections.} We know that after some $t$, through the \texttt{KM} algorithm, the selected language $K_c$ will either be a subset of or the correct $K$.
-We also know that after some $t'$, $A$ will consider the correct language $H$, and from this point on, it will remain within our set of consistent $H$s.
+\begin{proof} The proposed $A$ essentially runs an instance of the \texttt{KM} generation, for ``choosing'' a good candidate for $\trueL$.
+For $\harmL$, we will always select the consistent language with the smallest index.
+As the arbitrarily chosen enumerations proceed (through an approach similar to \texttt{KM}), the constructed algorithm $A$ maintains an ordered list of languages from $\colltrue$ consistent with the enumeration $E_K$, and always chooses the ``smallest'' (in the \texttt{KM} sense) as its guess for the correct $K$ (denote its guess by $K_c$).
+In a similar manner, $A$ maintains an list of languages from $\collharm$ consistent with the enumeration $E_H$, but now always choose the one with the smallest index as its guess for the correct $H$ (denote its guess by $H_c$).\footnote{Subscript $c$ stands for "chosen". $K_c$ and $H_c$ need not have the same index in their respective collections.} We know that after some $t$, through the \texttt{KM} algorithm, the selected language $K_c$ will either be a subset of or the correct $K$.
+We also know that after some $t'$, $A$ will consider the correct language $H$, and from this point on, it will remain within our list of consistent $H$s.
+In this set of consistent $H$s will, in the limit, the language with the smallest index will either be $H$ itself or a superset language.
 Now, we argue that for any $t^* > \max(t,t')$, the algorithm will safely generate.
 After $t^*$, we know that (a) algorithm $A$ will always choose some $K_c \subseteq \trueL$, and (b) we always choose some $H_c \supseteq \harmL$.
 Importantly, from the setting, we also know that their difference $K_c \setminus H_c$ will be infinite, and thus $A$ can, in finite time, find a string to return from it, which will also belong in $K\setminus H$.\footnote{The difference needs to be infinite, not simply non-empty.
 This guarantees that $A$ can find a string in $(K_c\setminus H_c) \setminus S_t$.
 If $(K_c\setminus H_c)$ is non-empty but finite, the adversary could first enumerate it, thereby leaving $A$ with no strings to generate.} Thus, the proposed algorithm $A$ safely generates in the limit. \end{proof}